stefanrammo/JavascriptCDPLoggerClient/README.md

 # CDPLogger Client for JavaScript

 A simple JavaScript interface for communicating with CDP applications that include a CDPLogger component to retrieve historic data.
+For documentation on the JS logger see [DOCUMENTATION.md](DOCUMENTATION.md).
-For more information about CDP Studio see https://cdpstudio.com/.
+For a quickstart guide on how to set-up the npm project for either Node or Web see [QUICKSTART.md](QUICKSTART.md) For more information about CDP Studio see https://cdpstudio.com/.

 ## Installation